zshainsky/zshainsky/user/pages/02.Projects/esp8266-voice-xml-sensor-network/item.md

 ### XML Technologies
 #### XSLT
-Voice XML is an interesting technology that combinds the brillient suite of XML technologies into one automated voice of agonizing frustration.
-If you have ever thrown your phone across the room due to a voice automated customer service agagent than this might not be the technology for you.
+Voice XML is an interesting technology that combines the brilliant suite of XML technologies into one automated voice of agonizing frustration.
+If you have ever thrown your phone across the room due to a voice automated customer service agent than this might not be the technology for you.
 Now, with that out of my system, I think we can all agree, with the rise of Alexa and Google Home purely getting technology to respond to your voice is very satisfying when it works!
-So I set off on the Voice XML jouney before I was aware of companies like MessageBird and Twilio.
+So I set off on the Voice XML journey before I was aware of companies like MessageBird and Twilio.

 The XML technologies that I used in this project were XSLT and a Voice XML.
 XSLT ([Extensible Stylesheet Language Transformations](https://www.w3.org/Style/XSL/WhatIsXSL.html)) is an XML technology that reads from XML documents to style and display another XML document.
 For example, if I have a bunch of data points in my XML document (a type of data store) and I want to add those points to be displayed to a web browser I could use an XSLT call like the following, `<xsl:value of select="//dataPoint[@nodeId=1][@nodeType=temp][last()]/tempVal"/>`.
 What this does is looks for all attributes named `nodeId=1` and out of those values returned it looks for attributes named `nodeType` with a value of `temp`.
 Lastly, we grab the last value, `last()`.
 Now, where ever that line is inserted into our XSLT file, we will get a numeric result back.
 You might be asking why this is useful, well if you have lots of values or data in an XML file, it can be a really nice way to dynamically build XML documents.

-This might be a snooze to most peopele so let's move on.
+This might be a snooze to most people so let's move on.

 #### Voice XML
 In order for Voice XML to work, you need a phone number to call right?
 RIGHT!
 There are services out there that enable this and the one I used for this project is called, [Voxeo](https://evolution.voxeo.com/).
 Frankly, this isn't your cool and cutting edge, API like has a slick interface, but it worked.
 Essentially for this to work, Voxeo gives you a phone number and you upload an XML file that can be interpreted as Voice XML and you are off to the races.
 I will warn you, the automatic voice operator will read back full stack crashed with her robotic voice if your code has bugs in it...